timkurvers/redota/README.md

 # Status

-Currently, ReDota is capable of parsing replays minimally, but cannot yet extract useful replay data required for playback.
+Currently, ReDota is capable of parsing replays and playing back in real time.
+It does not yet parse everything correctly though.

 # Legalese